Workshop · Communication Skills

 • a clearer introduction

-• a pitch framework you can reuse
+• intro and pitch frameworks you can reuse

-• a version that sounds like you
+• a 60 second pitch that sounds like you

-• better feedback
+• feedback on what’s memorable

 “I did my pitch at the Black Country Chamber of Commerce Start Up Club.
 OMG!
 It resonated so much with the people in the room.
 It got me an instant sale on a pull-up banner design and a lady approached me to see her 🙌 THANK YOU”